International Paper: Products and corporate structure

-The company used to be the largest producer of plastic lids and paper cups, manufacturing for the fast-food giants McDonald's, Wendy's, Subway, but its consumer packaging division was sold to Graphic Packaging on January 2, 2018.
+The company used to be the largest producer of plastic lids and paper cups, manufacturing for the fast-food giants McDonald's, Wendy's, and Subway, but its consumer packaging division was sold to Graphic Packaging on January 2, 2018.
 Its wood products division was sold in 2007 to West Fraser Timber Co.
 Ltd., a company headquartered in Vancouver, British Columbia.
 The company produces printer and copier paper, envelopes, corrugated packaging and pulp.

 The company is a former Dow Jones Industrial Average component, included in the index from July 3, 1956, to April 7, 2004.
 It was one of three components to be dropped in the 2004 change, together with AT&T Corporation and Eastman Kodak.

 Beginning February 1, 2007, the sale of the beverage-packaging division was completed as New Zealand billionaire Graeme Hart won the bid with purchase price of nearly $800 million.
 The division now operates under the Evergreen label.

 On March 17, 2008, the company announced it was buying the containerboard unit of Weyerhaeuser for $6 billion in cash.

 In October of 2007, it formed a joint venture with Ilim Holding, Ilim Group, the alliance in the Russian forest sector.

 On July 1, 2014, the company announced the completion of the xpedx spinoff which merged with Unisource, creating an independent company, Veritiv Corporation.

 On May 2, 2016, it announced the acquisition of Weyerhaeuser's cellulose fiber division.
 The acquisition was completed on December 1, 2016.

 On October 1, 2021, a spin-off was completed creating a stand alone company by the name of Sylvamo.
 Sylvamo's headquarters are also located in Memphis TN.
 Divested were the Printing & Communications (White Uncoated Freesheet) mills in Ticonderoga NY, Eastover SC, Mogi Guacu Brazil, Luiz Antonio Brazil, Tres Lagoas Brazil, Saillat France, and Svetogorsk Russia.